Machine Learning Use Cases in Retail and Other Industries

 Performing sales and marketing activities that are based on predicted customers’ needs also help increase loyalty and retention rate.

 4. Social Media: Tracking Brand & Customer Sentiment

-As mentioned in our previous blog post, Social media has changed the way people shop with almost all major retailers' brands have an active online presence these days.
+As mentioned in our previous blog post, Social media has changed the way people shop with almost all major retailers' brands having an active online presence these days.

 More than just for social networking, customers can actually browse products and services, send inquiries, and/or place orders directly through social media.

-Furthermore, many also use social media as an official contact channel providing customers care to their customers.
-Thus, tracking customers’ sentiment and monitoring brands through social media is highly important to retailers.
+Furthermore, many also use social media as an official contact channel for providing customer care to their customers.
+Thus, tracking customers’ sentiments and monitoring brands through social media is highly important to retailers.

 Thanks to AI and machine learning technologies, companies can now monitor their social media on a large scale, automatically obtaining an analysis of business data about what is driving traffic, engagement, and customers’ sentiments.

 Besides, from insights gathered, retailers can generate social media content that is relevant to the current social media trend, marketing to their customers and prospects at the right time.